PLP-Database-Design/wk-6-1-Robel-Y/tests/test-plan.md

 ## Scope(In-scope)
 Testing will mainly focus on these key features:

-a.
-User registration and authentication
+1. User registration and authentication
-b.
-Book catalog and search functionality
+2. Book catalog and search functionality
-c.
-Shopping cart and checkout process
+3. Shopping cart and checkout process
-d.
-Inventory and order tracking
+4. Inventory and order tracking
-e.
-Payment integration (Paystack test mode)
+5. Payment integration (Paystack test mode)

 ## Out of Scope
 Some parts of the system won’t be tested in this phase to keep things focused and manageable:

-a.
-Real Paystack payments (only test mode will be used)
+1. Real Paystack payments (only test mode will be used)
-b.
-Performance/load testing
+2. Performance/load testing
-c.
-Email notifications and password recovery
+3. Email notifications and password recovery
-d.
-Admin analytics and sales reports
+4. Admin analytics and sales reports
-e.
-Mobile app version (only the web version is covered)
+5. Mobile app version (only the web version is covered)

 ## Testing Types
 We’ll use different types of testing to make sure all aspects of the app are covered: